Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/mobile/pairing-fixes.md

     * Make sure your router is not blocking network traffic between devices.
     * Turn on **UPnP** (**"Universal Plug and Play"**) in your router settings.
 * **Double-check that Wallpaper Engine on Windows and your mobile device are both up-to-date and running.**
+* **If the app does not even show your computer:** It could be that a firewall is blocking broadcasts, you can attempt to directly enter the IP address of your system.
+In the connection overview on your mobile device, click on the three dots in the upper right corner, then select **Enter IP manually**.
+You can now try to manually input the IP address on your computer.
+Make sure Wallpaper Engine is running on your computer and that you have opened the **Connect New Device** overview, otherwise a first connection is not possible.

 ### Windows Firewall